 Vegan BCAAs are safe to take, assuming that the product is reliable and you are not allergic or sensitive to any of the ingredients.
-When looking for vegan friendly supplements, look out for animal-derived ingredients and gelatin capsules, as these are certainly not suitable for a true vegan diet .
+When looking for vegan-friendly supplements, look out for animal-derived ingredients and gelatin capsules, as these are certainly not suitable for a true vegan diet .

-Do all vegan BCAAs have glutamine?
+Do all vegans BCAAs have glutamine?

-Not all vegan BCAAs will contain glutamine, but there are many vegan friendly BCAA products which do indeed contain glutamine.
+Not all vegan BCAAs will contain glutamine, but there are many vegan-friendly BCAA products which do indeed contain glutamine.
 Because glutamine is a non-essential amino acid which is naturally produced by the body, it is not as highly sought after as essential acids such as leucine isoleucine and valine.

 Do I need BCAA if I take protein?

 If you take enough protein, then you may do away with BCAAs.
-However, it’s essential to note that consuming only protein will not provide you the optimum benefits of a separate BCAA supplement.
+However, it’s essential to note that consuming only protein will not provide you with the optimum benefits of a separate BCAA supplement.
 The amino acids in BCAA supplements are more readily available for the body, thus, making them important players in protein synthesis and muscle building.